SONAR: Spectral-Contrastive Audio Residuals for Generalizable Deepfake Detection: Introduction

-We state that all the previous work both in images and in audio suffers from a common limitation: \textbf{spectral bias}, also known as the \emph{frequency principle} (F-principle) \cite{Rahaman2019,Ronen2019,Cao2019,xu2024overview,fridovich2022spectral}.
-Whereby deep networks favor low frequency structure first and leave subtle HF cues under-represented.
-Although image methods partly address this by routing HF residuals through a separate branch, they stop at \emph{mere separation}, they never model how low and high frequency information \emph{should co-vary} in the same feature space during the learning process.
-There is no existing detector, visual or auditory that actively \emph{aligns} genuine content–noise pairs while \emph{repelling} their fake counterparts in latent space.
-This \emph{alignment gap} is especially detrimental in audio, where high frequency artifacts are easily masked by perceptual post-processing, and, to date, no audio (or image) deepfake detector has explicitly addressed this issue in a data-driven application. \\
+We argue that these shortcomings stem from a common cause: \textbf{spectral bias}, also known as the \emph{frequency principle} (F-principle)~\cite{Rahaman2019,Ronen2019,Cao2019,xu2024overview,fridovich2022spectral}, whereby neural networks preferentially learn low-frequency structure while leaving subtle HF cues under-represented.
+Although some image-based methods route HF residuals through a separate branch, they stop at \emph{separation}.
+They never model how low- and high-frequency information \emph{should co-vary} in the same feature space during learning.

-To better understand these limitations and motivate our solution, we conducted an exploratory statistical analysis of real vs.\ fake utterances across our train and test datasets.
-Our findings confirm that deepfakes differ from real audio not only in energy, but also in higher-order frequency statistics.
-Specifically, we observed a breakdown of natural low$\leftrightarrow$high co-modulation patterns (Fig.~\ref{fig:lfhf_corr}), together with systematic shift in the contrast between low- and high-frequency energy bands (Fig.~\ref{fig:hf_ratio}).
-These cues cannot be exploited by fixed filters alone and strongly justify SONAR’s use of learnable, distribution-level alignment.
+As a result, no existing detector visual or auditory - actively \emph{aligns} genuine content–noise pairs while \emph{repelling} their fake counterparts in latent space.
+This \emph{alignment gap} is particularly detrimental in audio, where HF artifacts are easily obscured by perceptual post-processing and bandwidth limitations.

+We conduct a statistical analysis to validate the presence of spectral bias in generated speech.
+We observe that spoofed audio differs from bona-fide speech in higher-order frequency statistics, including a collapse of low–high frequency co-modulation and a systematic shift in low/high energy contrast (Fig.~\ref{fig:lfhf_corr}, Fig.~\ref{fig:hf_ratio}).
+This motivates modeling and aligning low- and high-frequency components at the distributional level.